 - Only 4-9% of those...labeled [penicillin-allergic] are currently allergic.
-It is important to identify those who are not allergic, because children mislabeled as penicillin-allergic have more medical visits, receive more antibiotic prescriptions, and have longer hospitalizations with more antibiotic-related complications.1 - Up to 10% of children develop rashes while receiving antibiotics.
-Most are diagnosed...as allergic to the implicated antibiotic, and most continue to avoid the suspect antibiotic in favor of alternatives, which may be less effective, more toxic, and more expensive.2 - · Do not label a patient as allergic to penicillin/ amoxicillin unless he or she has true hives, anaphylaxis, or a life-threatening reaction.
-Please include photos of rashes in RAVEN. - Please consult a pediatrician with any questions.
+It is important to identify those who are not allergic, because children mislabeled as penicillin-allergic have more medical visits, receive more antibiotic prescriptions, and have longer hospitalizations with more antibiotic-related complications. - Up to 10% of children develop rashes while receiving antibiotics.
+Most are diagnosed...as allergic to the implicated antibiotic, and most continue to avoid the suspect antibiotic in favor of alternatives, which may be less effective, more toxic, and more expensive. - Do not label a patient as allergic to penicillin/ amoxicillin unless he or she has true hives, anaphylaxis, or a life-threatening reaction.
+Please include photos of rashes in RAVEN. - Children labelled as allergic to penicillin/amoxicillin often carry that label for the rest of their lives. - Please consult a pediatrician with any questions.